+coxph(formula, data=, weights, subset,

 '''

-coxph(formula, data=, weights, subset,

-na.action. init. control.
+na.action, init, control,

 ties=c("efron", "breslow", "exact"),

 singular.ok=TRUE, robust=FALSE,

-model=FALSE, x=FALSE, v=TRUE, tt, method, ...)
+model=FALSE, x=FALSE, y=TRUE, tt, method, ...)

 Arguments

-formula

-a formula object, with the response on the left of a "operator,
+formula a formula object, with the response on the left of a ~ operator,

 and the terms on the right.
 The response must be a survival object

 as returned by the Surv function.

 data

 a data.frame in which to interpret the variables named in the formula,

 or in the subset and the weights argument.

-weights

 vector of case weights.
 If weights is a vector of integers,

+weights

 then the estimated coefficients are equivalent to estimating the model

 from data with the individual cases replicated as many times as

 indicated by weights.

 subset

 expression indicating which subset of the rows of data

+should be used in the fit.
+All observations are included by default.

 '''